 Southwest Salad

-- Divide the lettuce evenly among the containers, then top with black beans, bell peppers, tomatoes, and onion.
+- Place five 30-ounce storage containers on the counter.
+Divide the lettuce evenly among the containers.
+Top with the black beans, bell peppers, tomatoes, onion, radishes, and sliced avocado.

 - Top each serving with radishes and sliced avocado.

-- Drizzle the dressing over the top of each salad (or divide into five smallcontainers or jars).
-Store in the refrigerator for up to 6 days.
+- Drizzle the dressing over the top of each salad (or divide the dressing into five small jars).
+Store in the refrigerator for up to 5 or 6 days.

 Cilantro Jalapeño Cashew Dressing

-- Puree cashews, water, cilantro, lime juice and zest, jalapeño, onion powder, salt, and cayenne in a blender until the mixture is as smooth as possible, then let it rest in the pitcher for 5 minutes.
+- Puree the cashews, water, cilantro, lime juice and zest, jalapeño, onion powder, salt, and cayenne in a blender until smooth, then let it rest in the pitcher for 5 minutes.

-- Transfer to a jar with a lid and store in the refrigerator for up to 7 days.
+- Transfer the dressing to a jar, cover, and store in the refrigerator for up to 5 or 6 days.

 Notes